-Ahhhh, finding the most intimate place to read where you can smell the book, and feel its binding of a true story.
-Holding a book in your hand and gently turning the pages at a pace of leisure is an ancient pleasure.
+Ahhhh, to find that cozy spot to cuddle up with a new book and drift into the scenes it vividly paints.
+A private space where you can sniff out its wondrous pages and feel how it binds a compelling story!
+Holding a book in your hand and gently turning the pages … at a pace of leisure, is to indulge in an ancient pleasure.
+In the Alley home on Rose Street we had an old fashioned library filled with all the Nancy Drew tales, and a rusty paged edition of The Whitehouse Cookbook.
 Have you found an old manuscript with ‘aha’ notes written in it’s margins?
-Have you considered the person who had such revelations?
+Have you considered the person who had to scribble such revelations?
 Books are a passion of the past, present and of the future.
-The ages of wisdom recorded, those astounding adventures, the truths told to a mind, a heart of a child, a mother, a lover, a drifter.
-The author’s imagination is a gift from God and their pen creates a privileged peek into a world that you may have never traveled.
-Paintings and photos of wooded libraries are cherished haunts and preferred destinations of a variety of book hounds.
+The wisdom of the ages is recorded, as history reveals astounding adventures, with facts that arrest the minds of drifters and sifters of all words about the odd, the mysterious and the truth.
+Authors circle the globe composing literature to engage imagination, to inform, and to thrill.
+They document what matters in order to share their views with a unique pen that gives us a privileged peek into a world that you may have never traveled.
+Paintings and photos of wooded libraries are cherished haunts and preferred destinations of a diverse culture of book hounds.
 Do you find yourself seeking to spend time at the local library just to be in the presence of an immense stockade of books?
 On your vacations are you fascinated by the history of your destination in museums and libraries?
-Today readers often simply skim for facts, but the avid reader yet enjoys and prefers….holding the book and pondering its words while their soul invigorates.
-Engraved books with gold leafed pages and leather binding are most rare in this century.
-Books of prose and poetry were repeatedly absorbed and memorized in the day of gents and ladies.
-It was in those times that we were able to linger in books without the distraction of radio, television or of the internet’s noisy youtube blasts of doom and world news.
-In my youth, in the relaxed era of 1950’s…..our family lived on Rose Street in the San Joaquin Valley.
-Within this 14 room mansion we had four fireplaces.
-My favorite room was our library.
-It had a lovely stone fireplace
+Today readers simply skim for facts, while the avid bookworm prefers….to respectfully hold the book while pondering its words.
+Words do indeed invigorate souls.
+Remember ever holding an engraved book with gold leafed pages?
+Didn’t that leather binding give it’s content a most rare quality?
+Books of prose and poetry are still repeatedly absorbed and memorized in this day by thoughtful gents and ladies.
+It remains a place of God’s great favor…to linger in His book without the distraction of radio, television or of the internet’s noisy blasts of doom and world news.
+In my youth, in the relaxed era of 1950’s…..our family lived in the San Joaquin Valley.
+Within our 14 room mansion, we enjoyed four fireplaces and the most grand was placed in our library.
+Warmed by the fire, we snuggled up in a comfy old chair and traveled by our imaginations across the world.

-adorned with book shelves that reached from floor to ceiling on both sides.
+Our family library bursted with shelving that reached from floor to ceiling on both sides of the chimney in full blaze.
 The serene view of our rose garden and the sound of a crackling fire kept us stilled as we entered the world of our book of choice.
 Builders rarely construct new homes with libraries anymore.
 In the 50’s our dad was an insurance agent for State Farm and the living room was converted into his office.
 The winding staircase separated the living area from the library.
 Papa would bring his clients into the library for coffee and a game of chess in front of that fireplace.
 This posting is to honor the warm memories of days spent organizing various collections of used books into the Dewey system with my sister Mary.
-Mary enjoyed the author of the Nancy Drew series as well as the “Good Earth” by Pearl S. Buck.
-Today I treasure the time I have to luxuriate in the living Word that lies between the covers of my Bible.
+Momma Mia loved all of Agatha Christie, while my sis enjoyed the “Good Earth” by Pearl S. Buck.
+Today I treasure the time I have to luxuriate in the living Words that lie between the covers of my Bible.
 Reflecting on what God has to say to me within each passage from Genesis to Revelations.
 Enjoy the photos of these outdoor reading nooks and just imagine time alone reading books to your hearts content.